-And too often, not enough is done to treat the downstream effects of that pain, which can do damage to a patient’s job performance, psychological well-being, personal economics and social life.
+And too often, not enough is done to treat the downstream effects of that pain, which can do damage to a patient’s:

 Here at the UCI Health Center for Pain and Wellness, we’re very aggressive in treating the whole person when we help cancer patients cope with pain.
 UCI Health is home to the National Cancer Institute-designated Chao Family Comprehensive Cancer Center, and we are eager to help patients battling this disease.

 Not everyone with cancer experiences pain.
 But unfortunately, pain often accompanies cancer.
 Seventy percent to 80 percent of people diagnosed with cancer complain first of pain.
 Another 30 percent experience pain from the treatment of cancer.

 Cancer pain can be the result of the tumor impinging on nerves, bones, abdominal organs or other tissues.
 Cancers that have big tumors compressing on neighboring systems — such as pancreatic, prostate and bone cancers — can be exquisitely painful.

 The treatments of cancer — surgery, chemotherapy, and radiation — can cause pain, as well.
 Even people who are now cancer-free can experience pain that is not necessarily an indication that the disease has returned.